Steamboat Youth Lacrosse

 General- If you had to spend more money on equipment, gloves would arguably be a good place to do so.
 While a great lacrosse player is still going to be a great player with bad gloves, more expensive gloves usually offer more flexibility, greater dexterity, and greater protection.
 That being said, many college programs don’t even use $200+ gloves and you will see several models in this price range.
 There is a wide range of value in gloves and we would be happy to help you figure this out.

 Fit- Gloves should fit like any gloves-fingers should come close to, if not to, the end of the glove fingers.
 Gloves will not fall off if they are a little big, so they could be purchased with a little room for growth.
-However, too big of gloves will make it very difficult for beginners to learn stick skills, as they are clunky.
+However, gloves that are too big will make it very difficult for beginners to learn stick skills.

 (black, white, grey, red work best)